Social Security Benefits

 If you don’t have enough Social Security credits to qualify for benefits on your own record, you may be able to receive benefits on your spouse’s record.
 To qualify for spouse’s benefits, you must be one of the following: Either 62 years of age or older, or any age and have in your care a child younger than age 16, or who has a disability and is entitled to receive benefits on your spouse’s record.

-Can I return to work while getting Social Security disability benefits?
+Can I return to work while getting Social Security Disability Income (SSDI) or Supplemental Security Income (SSI) benefits?

-I applied for Social Security Disability Benefits but was denied.
+I applied for Social Security Disability Insurance benefits (SSDI) and Supplemental Security Income (SSI) benefits but was denied.
 What can I do?

-If you don’t agree with a decision the Social Security Administration made, you have opportunities to appeal their decision.
-The process starts by asking them to reconsider their decision, and if denied again then you can continue through the process by requesting a hearing with a judge and further actions.
+If you don’t agree with a decision the Social Security Administration (SSA) made, you have opportunities to appeal the decision.
+The process starts by asking the SSA to reconsider their decision and it must be requested within 60 days of the date the notice of denial is received.
+If you are denied again then you can continue through the appeals process by requesting a hearing with a Social Security Administrative Law judge.

 Can an SSI recipient refuse to apply for unemployment compensation or other benefits if they might be eligible because they think they will lose their SSI and have to reapply once the payments stop?